Analysis | Trump unleashed a torrent of disinformation about voter fraud at the debate

 “A solicited ballot … is okay.
 You’re soliciting, you’re asking, they send it back, you send it back.
 I did that.
 If you have an unsolicited — they’re sending millions of ballots all over the country.”

 The vast majority of states require people to actually request a ballot.
-The exceptions are the five universal vote-by-mail states, along with four others (plus Washington, D.C.) who are now sending them automatically because of the coronavirus.
-Some other states send them automatically to people who have filed to be permanent absentee voters, while a few others automatically send them to senior citizens.
-The only state that does automatic mail ballots for all voters that could be in play this year is Nevada, which has trended blue and Trump probably wouldn’t win in any circumstances.
+The exceptions are the five universal vote-by-mail states, along with four others (plus D.C.) that are now sending them automatically because of the coronavirus.
+Some other states send them automatically to people who have filed to be permanent absentee voters, while a few others automatically send them to older voters.
+The only state that does automatic mail ballots for all voters that could be in play this year is Nevada, which has trended blue, and Trump probably wouldn’t win in any circumstances.
 That renders this pretty non-consequential as far as determining a winner.

 What’s more, the vast majority of cases in which Trump suggests fraud (including the above) involve solicited absentee ballots.
 So his argument is a non-sequitur.